Am I Asexual or Is Trauma Affecting Intimacy

 What does it mean if I don’t experience sexual attraction?

-Does being a late Bloomer mean I am asexual?
+Does being a late bloomer automatically mean I’m asexual?

 Healthy Romantic Relationships